jaseknighter/krill/README.md

 mapper_value = util.linlin(input_min,input_max,0,1,input_val)
 ```

-printing this variable, (`print(mapper_value)`) we can see the lfo param's value is now mapped to a number between 0 and 1 and now we can use the controlspec map function to map it to the correct value within the min and max range of the reverb return level param. here we'll reuse the variable we created earlier for the reverb return value param's controlspec, `rev_return_level_cs`
+printing this variable in the REPL, (`print(mapper_value)`) we can see the lfo param's value is now mapped to a number between 0 and 1 and now we can also use the `controlspec: map` function to set it to the correct value within the min and max range of the reverb return level param.

+here we'll reuse the variable we created earlier for the reverb return value param's controlspec, `rev_return_level_cs`

 ```
 output_val = rev_return_level_cs:map(mapper_value)
 ```

-(note that the `map` function needs to be called using a semicolon (`:`) instead of a comma (`:`). using a semicolon in lua leverages something called 'syntactic sugar'. explaining this is beyond the scope of this study, mostly because i don't understand it very well, but it is a good subject for a future study.)
+(note: you may have noticed above that the `map` function needs to be called using a semicolon (`:`) instead of a dot (`.`). using a semicolon in lua leverages something called 'syntactic sugar'. explaining this is beyond the scope of this study, mostly because i don't understand it very well, but it is a good subject for a future study.)

-longwinded notes aside, if we enter our `output_val` variable in the matron REPL we'll get a new value that represents our succefully mapping the lfo param's value to the reverb return level param. with this value we can now use it to set the value of the reverb return level.
+longwinded notes aside, if we enter our `output_val` variable in the matron REPL we will get a new value that represents the lfo param value being successfully mapped to the reverb return level param. with this value we can now use it to set the value of the reverb return level.

-but first, so you can hear it, make sure you have the krill script running and the reverb is turned on in the params menu.
+but first, so you can hear it, make sure you have the krill script running and the reverb turned on in the params menu.

 then, run this command: